Pendeford: North East Wolverhampton Academy

 Previously known as 'Pendeford High School', it started life as a comprehensive school in September 1968.
 It was created by merger of two separate schools, Wobaston Secondary School and Wolverhampton Grammar Technical School.
 Wobaston Secondary School transferred to its new building in 1957 which was known as 'lower school'.
 It had however existed on this site since 1942.
 The school then went by the name of Fordhouses Senior Mixed School using the old huts between the two buildings and the buildings near the tennis courts which were used for woodwork and are now the Pendeford Youth Club.
 The air-raid shelters were kept for a time as a reminder of a different age.
 The Grammar Technical School, previously known as the Technical High School and before that the Intermediate School, transferred from its central Wolverhampton site in Old Hall Street in 1963 to the building which was known as 'upper school'.
 Finally in 1968 the two buildings were merged and renamed Pendeford High school.
-In a similar way to Aldersley High School, Pendeford High School is actually situated just outside Pendeford, in the Wobaston / Fordhouses area.
+In a similar way to Aldersley High School, Pendeford High School is actually situated just outside Pendeford, in the Wobaston/Fordhouses area.
 The school was renamed Pendeford Business and Enterprise College after gaining specialist status as a Business and Enterprise College.
 In September 2010 the school merged with Northicote School.
 The new combined school was named North East Wolverhampton Academy, and was originally located over both former school sites before relocating to a newly constructed and refurbished campus in September 2014 at the former Pendeford Business and Enterprise College site.
+In 2017 it was renamed Ormiston NEW Academy.